coderrio/Coderr.Documentation/docs/index.md

 # codeRR pipeline

-Below is an illustration that shows the codeRR pipeline.
+Below is an illustration of the codeRR pipeline.

-It shows how an exception is handled from first detection to analyzing it in the server.
+It shows how an exception is handled from the first detection to being analyzed in the server.

-Do note that all analysis services typically subscribe on the `ReportAddedToIncident` event, thus all analyzers will be invoked when the pipeline shown in the image ends.
+***Integration tip:** Analysis services should subscribe on the `ReportAddedToIncident` event.
+By doing so, your analyzer class will automatically invoked in the end of the pipeline.*

 ![](pipeline.png)